Those with normal hearing ability, partial hearing and non-hearing persons, can sense vibrations created by sound.

-Some might find this a strange inclusion, but the beats were “easily followed by the deaf dancers through the vibrations of the music coursing up from their feet through their bodies.
-Deaf non-dancers clustered around the loudspeakers, placed their hands on the speakers, and swayed to the beat coursing through their bodies from their hands”.
-(Source: Disabilityworld.org)
+But the beats were easily followed by the deaf dancers through the vibrations of the music coursing up from their feet through their bodies.
+Deaf non-dancers clustered around the loudspeakers, placed their hands on the speakers, and swayed to the beat coursing through their bodies from their hands (2).

-During one study by The Monroe Institute, six hearing persons were studied wearing headphones over their ears and other parts of the head.
+In a study by conducted by The Monroe Institute, six hearing persons were studied wearing headphones over their ears and other non-ear locations of the head.

-The function of the brain-mapper was to determine if there were specific electrophysiological responses that were separate or different from the anecdotal responses of the tested individuals.
+The function of the brain-mapping software was to determine if there were specific electrophysiological responses that were separate or different from the anecdotal responses of the tested individuals.

 The test subjects and operators were both completely unaware as to what recording was playing at what time, and no one had the slightest idea of what to expect or what type of experience might be observed by the brain-mapping equipment.

 The most effective non-ear location was found to be slightly above or just behind the ears, approximately one inch above and slightly behind each ear.
 This resulted in increased feelings of relaxation and comfort.